haihala/mandarin/rules/terms.md

 ### Graveyard

 Unordered public zone.
+All cards that get destroyed or in the case of momentaries, used go to the common public grave.

-### Vanish
+### Obliterate

 Unordered public zone.
 Cards moved to this zone are gone.
 They cannot be accessed and their abilities cannot be used.
 There is nothing that can ever bring them back.
+The zone is personal for sorting purposes.

 ### Stash

 Stashes can be ordered or unordered, public or hidden.
 The stash isn't a singular zone, but a collection of zones that are mostly used to temporarily remove things from play.

+## Turn

+'Turn' within an ability refers to a single player's turn.
+So in a four player game, something that can be used once per turn can be used once on your turns and three times between your turns.